Justarathernotveryintelligenthuman/MinecraftCountdownMacro/README.md

 Note: I created the backend functionality, but I enlisted the assistance of generative AI for the GUI.
 85% of the code is mine.
 If this is an issue I apologize im working on getting better with PyAutoGUI.
+I also forgot to place comments until I was done and couldnt be bothered to add them after the fact. sorry :)